jimishjoban/housie/README.md

 housie
 ======

-A Very simple Housie Generator in Ruby. &lt;3 Ruby
+A Very simple Housie/Tambola/Bingo Generator in Ruby. &lt;3 Ruby

+Simply Run "ruby housie.rb" and it will give you your random housie...